stone-payments/stoneco-guidelines/backend/python/README.md

 10
 ```

-On the other hand, if the programer want print a big Python objects, It has a special module to print it beautiful.
+On the other hand, if the programer wants to print big Python objects, it has a special module to print them in a beautiful way.
 The name of the module is pprint.
 It is necessary import it before use.
 Example of usage:

 ```python
 >>>from pprint import pprint